 To some degree players identified as “blue” players (assholes), red players (noobs), green players (noobs), black players (noobs), and white players (go back to pokemon).
 This comic, from Cardboard Crack, helps explain some of the longstanding problems with card quality.

 Because the deck is tri-color and it’s so important to immediately rush out Paako, I think it’s worth running the fetch lands despite the risk of Opposition Agent and Mindcensor.
-In order to prevent them scrambling searchs there’s a fair amount of counterspells and damage based creatures removal, which, while somewhat weaker in commander due to the frequent inability to remove commanders with a big butt, ought to suffice to remove most of the flash hatebears which could cripple the deck.
+In order to prevent them scrambling searches there’s a fair amount of counterspells and damage based creatures removal, which, while somewhat weaker in Commander due to the frequent inability to remove Commanders with a big butt, ought to suffice to remove most of the flash hatebears which could cripple the deck.

 In general, rather than advancing your board state you want to use your card draining ability to exile control cards and counterspells to use to defend Pako.
 As a backup you can go infinite with Godo, Bandit Warlord and Helm of the Host, or you can drop the helm on Pako or Breeches or Malcom, or Port Razer.